stbyr/MyReads/README.md

 ## License

-A starter template code for the static application was provided by Udacity's React Nanodegree.
+A starter template code for the static application was provided by Udacity's React Nanodegree, see [here](https://github.com/udacity/reactnd-project-myreads-starter).
 The nonstatic, interactive version of the application was written by Stefanie Beyer.